top of page

 • Dec 12, 2025

-Through the 50+ hours of practice sessions I did to obtain my foundational coaching certificate, I discovered six common thinking patterns that withhold people from reaching their goals and feeling satisfied in life.
-This was a very deep insight into the mental fallacies that many of us get trapped by.
-I detail them below along with the underlying beliefs that maintain the respective pattern, and how these beliefs manifest in what my past clients do (i.e., the “symptoms”):
+Through the vastly different types of clients I coached, I discovered six common patterns through which people sabotage their own lives.
+These typically are the subconscious thoughts people have that make them feel stuck.
+This was a very deep insight into unhelpful thought patterns that many of us get trapped by.
+I detail them below, along with the underlying beliefs that maintain the respective pattern and how these beliefs manifest in what people do (i.e., the “symptoms”):

 Pattern

-- unclear what the likelihood of each considered scenario/potential outcome is;
+• Unclear what the likelihood of each considered decision outcome is;

 frustration, procrastination, feeling stuck, feeling overwhelmed

-- too comfortable/habituated to current life situation (lack of internal/external urgency to act);
+• Too comfortable/habituated to current life situation, typically combined with a lack of internal/external urgency to act;

-- fear of change where perceived risks outweigh potential gain
+• Fear of change, where the perceived risks outweigh any potential gain;

 self-doubt, avoidance (“self-sabotage”), procrastination, rumination, fear of missing out, feeling that time is running away/out, feeling like a failure

-- ascribing any success to luck/external factors instead of own skills/knowledge;
+• Ascribing any success to luck/external factors beyond one's control, instead of own abilities/knowledge;

 being taken advantage of, feeling undervalued, disrespected, feeling stupid, unworthy, underqualified, imposter, feeling misunderstood, unheard, ignored, lacking initiative, demotivated, underselling oneself

-- beliefs that everything needs to be “perfect”
+• Believing that everything needs to be “perfect”;

 systematic disappointment in/frustration with oneself and others, self-doubt, demotivation, procrastination, impatience

-- underestimating the time required to execute the task, given other commitments;
+• Underestimating the time required to execute the task properly, given other commitments;

 procrastination, failing/avoiding others, distress